abrotman/related-domains-by-dns/rdbd-newrrs.md

 the `example.com` public key) over the text representation ('A-label') of the two domain names (plus a couple of other inputs).

-RDBD is intended to demonstrate a relationship between registered domains, not individual hostnames.
+RDBD is intended to declare or disavow a relationship between registered domains, not individual hostnames.
 That is to say that the relationship should exist between `example.com` and `dept-example.com`, not `foo.example.com` and `bar.dept-example.com` (where those latter